Katherine Rotan Drinker: Career

-Drinker died on March 15, 1956, in Cataumet, Massachusetts, at the age of 66.
-She died of leukemia.
+Drinker died on March 15, 1956, in Cataumet, Massachusetts, at the age of 66 from leukemia.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

 Personal life

-In 1910, Drinker married Cecil Kent Drinker, a fellow physician and founder of the Harvard School of Public Health.
+In 1910, Drinker married Cecil Kent Drinker, a fellow physician and dean of the Harvard School of Public Health.
 They had a daughter, Anne Sandwith Zinsser, and a son, Cecil K. Drinker, Jr.